Eunuch: Coptic involvement

 Remondino's claims were repeated in similar form by Henry G. Spooner in 1919, in the American Journal of Urology and Sexology.
 Spooner, an associate of William J. Robinson, referred to the monastery as "Abou Gerbe in Upper Egypt".

 According to Remondino, Spooner, and several later sources, the Coptic priests sliced the penis and testicles off Nubian or Abyssinian slave boys around the age of eight.
 The boys were captured from Abyssinia and other areas in Sudan like Darfur and Kordofan, then brought into Sudan and Egypt.
 During the operation, the Coptic clergyman chained the boys to tables, then, after slicing off their sexual organs, stuck a piece of bamboo into the urethra and submerged them in neck-high sand under the sun.
-The survival rate was ten percent.
+The mortality rate was said to be high.
 Slave traders made especially large profits off eunuchs from this region.

-However, neither "Abou Gerbe", as an actual monastery, nor "Mount Ghebel Eter", as an actual location, are known.
-Additionally, the cited references from Andrews, Remondino and Spooner appear circular, originating in tales told by a single French explorer.
-The later cited sources simply copy the earlier ones.
-Further, the 90% mortality rate seems economically improbable, given that it would require that markets paid at least 15 times the value of an uncastrated slave boy for a eunuch slave boy.
-A modern peer-reviewed source reports survival in Chinese court castrations of children at 33%, which is quite low, but nevertheless far higher than reported by Remondino.
-The same source reports later adult castrations as having a survival rate of 98%.
-Consequently, the accounts of castration by Coptic monks reported above, along with the 90% mortality figure, should be treated with considerable skepticism.